hicommonwealth/commonwealth/knowledge_base/Package-Scripts.md

 ### email-digest-cron

-Definition: `ts-node -r tsconfig-paths/register server/scripts/emitTestNotification.ts`
+Definition: `tsx -r tsconfig-paths/register server/scripts/emitTestNotification.ts`

 Description: Runs the emailDigest script.
 Ran once a week, used in the heroku scheduler.